refinery-platform/refinery-platform/deployment/AWS.md

   inbound access on port 22 (the SSH port).
 - HTTP access only works in the default security group allows inbound access on port 80.
+- A role called "refinery-web" must already exist and it must grant readonly access to the RDS API. (technically it is an instance-profile that is used, but creating a role also creates an instance-profile).

 ## Generate JSON file and start stack: